-This allows potential purchasers the opportunity to narrow down their searches, and you can further narrow it down to specific towns that you are interested in buying in.
+This allows potential purchasers the opportunity to narrow down their searches.
+And you can narrow it down more to specific towns.
 So if you are specifically looking for a property that has been repossessed… You can narrow down your search to that extent.
 It really is that simple.

-Now you may think that this is a little bit callous seeing as you are purchasing someone’s home that they have been evicted from, however you should not think of it like that.
-It is unfortunate that they no longer get to live in the property, however if they cannot make the payments then what other action can the bank take?
+Now you may think that this is a little bit callous.
+Because you are purchasing someone’s home that they have been evicted from.
+However, you should not think of it like that.
+It is unfortunate that they no longer get to live in the property.
+However if they cannot make the payments then what other action can the bank take?
 They have the legal ownership of the property due to the fact that the owner took out a home loan through FNB.

 The best advice I can give you is to contact your bank as soon as you possibly can in order to try and work out a solution to your problem.
-If you still have not managed to sort out your monetary issues in the grace period provided, the bank will provide you with the opportunity to try and sell the house yourself before they repossess it.
+If you still have not managed to sort out your monetary issues in the grace period provided.
+Then the bank will provide you with the opportunity to try and sell the house yourself before they repossess it.